ksg604/cbr-manager/README.md

  you will need to restart your computer.

-3. If you are using AMD processor go ahead to [this step](#amd-processor), otherwise if you are using Intel processor continue on.
+3. If you are using AMD processor go to [this step](#amd-processor), otherwise if you are using Intel processor continue on.

 ##### Intel processor
 1. Open Android studio and go to Configure>SDK manager>SDK Update sites